 Motoko Kusanagi – Ghost in the Shell

-Yes, it’s the indirect focus of anime lovers’ attentions, as our first glitchy look at DreamWorks’ version beyond snapshots arrived in our timelines.
+Yes, it’s the indirect focus of anime lovers’ attentions, since our first glitchy look at DreamWorks’ version beyond snapshots arrived in our timelines.
 But we don’t think she’d be too bothered by the social media storm.
 She’s far too cool to get caught up in such trivialities, and there’s always another mission that deserves her attention more.
 We love the original Major’s focus and devotion to her work, but also that we get to see more of her humanity in ARISE.
 As time and technology move forward, it seems her creators and viewers alike can empathise with her love and self-doubt for a world where data, hardware and humankind are becoming more closely entwined, yet cast further adrift.

 Genos – One Punch Man

 An irresistible fistful of power and naïveté, Genos masks this innocence with his severe stance on his own training.
 But we know better than to take this at face value, and assume his motivations are as shallow as Saitama’s.
 Genos is instrumental in Saitama coming to terms with his own power for this very reason.
 With his disciple to train, he has a new purpose for carrying on with the hero’s life he chose because he couldn’t stand being a salaryman.
 Genos at his side, he has a new outlook on his duties as a hero.
 Chromed to perfection, Genos’ many arms complement Saitama’s sheer punching strength surprisingly well.
 But when he stands broken, wires stripped and sparking, he’s the hero we want to see succeed, far more than his master.